hamzamooraj99/CNN-Dog-and-Cat-Classifier/README.md

-# CNN-Dog-and-Cat-Classifier
+# Dog and Cat Classification Model using a CNN
-An implementation of a classification CNN for pictures of dogs and cats
+This is a CNN model that classifies images of dogs or cats.